Update, as of December 1: We have received $188,668 in donations from 93 donors.

 To make a USD donation to HRF’s Bitcoin Development Fund, click here.
-To donate Bitcoin via BTCPay server, donate below:
+To donate Bitcoin or Lightning via BTCPay server, donate below:

 • Openoms (@openoms) is the creator of JoinInbox, a graphical user interface for JoinMarket, a decentralized CoinJoin implementation.
 He will be working on making it easier for users to “make” CoinJoin markets by offering their BTC to others, expanding the liquidity pool.